tronprotocol/trident/README.md

 ## Build instructions
 Trident includes integration tests for running on the Nile testnet.
-If you want to run test cases involving write operations on the blockchain, such as transfers or deploy contract and so on, please follow the steps:
+If you want to run test cases involving write operations on the blockchain, such as transfer or deploy contract and so on, please follow the steps:

 1. Uncomment the Disabled function in the unit test cases.
 ```